Xbox Series X Replica Mini Fridge Thermoelectric Cooler – Europe Version

 They are usually made with interior and exterior shells of plastic, with a hard foam in between.
 They come in sizes from small personal ones to large family ones with wheels.
 Disposable ones are made solely from polystyrene foam (such as a disposable coffee cup) about 2 cm or one inch thick.
 Most reusable ones have molded-in handles; a few have shoulder straps.
 The cooler has developed from just a means of keeping beverages cold into a mode of transportation with the ride-on cooler.
 A thermal bag, cooler bag, or cool bag is very similar in concept, but typically smaller and not rigid.

-Europe covers about 10.18 million km2 (3.93 million sq mi), or 2% of Earth's surface (6.8% of land area), making it the second-smallest continent (using the seven-continent model).
+Europe covers approx. 10,186,000 square kilometres (3,933,000 sq mi), or 2% of Earth's surface (6.8% of Earth's land area), making it the second-smallest continent (using the seven-continent model).
 Politically, Europe is divided into about fifty sovereign states, of which Russia is the largest and most populous, spanning 39% of the continent and comprising 15% of its population.
 Europe had a total population of about 745 million (about 10% of the world population) in 2021; the third-largest after Asia and Africa.
 The European climate is affected by warm Atlantic currents, such as the Gulf Stream, which produce a temperate climate, tempering winters and summers, on much of the continent.
 Further from the sea, seasonal differences are more noticeable producing more continental climates.

 The Age of Enlightenment, the French Revolution, and the Napoleonic Wars shaped the continent culturally, politically, and economically from the end of the 17th century until the first half of the 19th century.
 The Industrial Revolution, which began in Great Britain at the end of the 18th century, gave rise to radical economic, cultural, and social change in Western Europe and eventually the wider world.
 Both world wars began and were fought to a great extent in Europe, contributing to a decline in Western European dominance in world affairs by the mid-20th century as the Soviet Union and the United States took prominence and competed over dominance in Europe and globally.
 The resulting Cold War divided Europe along the Iron Curtain, with NATO in the West and the Warsaw Pact in the East.
 This divide ended with the Revolutions of 1989, the fall of the Berlin Wall, and the dissolution of the Soviet Union, which allowed European integration to advance significantly.